superscriptjs/superscript/readme.md

   * ✓ Normalize rules for better matches
   * ✓ Custom Functions
   * ✓ Match input on QuestionType
-  * ✓ Match input on POS
+  * ✓ Match input on AnswerType
   * ✓ Adopt chatscript style wildcards
     - ✓ *   - 0 or more
     - ✓ *n  - exactly n